back

 Wrap-up retrieval (session-end, self-referential).
 Brain.wrap_up(summary, project=...) performs a small internal retrieval against the session's own writes — memories, decisions, and events created during this session — and composes the handoff packet.
 This pass deliberately does not reach across scope; it only sees what the current agent did.
 The result is a packet that describes the session's own state, not the broader brain state, so the next agent orienting into the project can layer the handoff on top of its own orient context without double-counting.

 The three operations form a closed loop.
 Orient reads broadly, search reads narrowly and on demand, wrap_up writes a structured summary that future orient calls read back.
 An agent that uses only remember and search gets much less than an agent that uses the full lifecycle, because without orient the agent starts cold every time and without wrap_up every session's work has to be re-discovered by the next.
-The lifecycle is why agent_orient and agent_wrap_up became native MCP tools in v1.4.0 (§2.4) rather than remaining Python-only conveniences.
+The lifecycle is why agent_orient and agent_wrap_up are native MCP tools (§2.4) rather than Python-only conveniences.

 multi-agent and handoff